Passage from Charing Cross Act 1757: Continued enactments

 Section 7 of the act provided that in all entries or reports of foreign liquors liable to excise duties, the master or purser of any ship or vessel must insert the number of casks or other packages with their particular numbers and marks and the particular kind of liquor contained in each, on pain of forfeiting such liquor and package for every neglect or refusal, with seized goods to be divided between his Majesty and the seizer after deducting recovery charges.

 Section 8 of the act provided that it shall be lawful for gaugers or officers of the excise to take a sample or samples (not exceeding one quart in the whole) out of each of the casks or other packages containing foreign spirituous liquors, paying for such samples at the rate of sixteen shillings per gallon, in order to better ascertain the proof of all foreign imported liquors liable to excise duties.

 Section 9 of the act provided that for the relief of Thomas Watson of Morris's Causeway in the parish of Lambeth in the county of Surrey, callicoe printer, whose 2,755 pieces of printed East India callicoes worth £2,249 15s 11d were destroyed by fire on the 8 September 1755 and were intended for export, the collector or other proper officer at the port of London shall make out and grant a proper debenture for the said callicoes, entitling Thomas Watson to draw back the duties paid on the importation thereof as would have been drawn back upon exportation.

 Section 10 of the act provided that the passage called "The New Passage" leading from Charing Cross into St James's Park shall be deemed one of the ways, streets, avenues, or passages within the description of the Westminster Bridge Act 1756 (29 Geo.
 2. c.
 38), and that the said commissioners or any five or more of them are empowered to widen and render safe and commodious for carriages and passengers on foot the said passage, as fully and effectually as they are authorised to open and widen any streets, avenues, or passages leading from Charing Cross to Westminster Hall and Westminster Bridge.

 Section 11 of the act that any remaining money after opening and widening ways from Charing Cross to Westminster shall be applied by the commissioners towards opening, widening, and rendering safe The New Passage leading from Charing Cross into St James's Park.

 Subsequent developments

 The Select Committee on Temporary Laws, Expired or Expiring, appointed in 1796, inspected and considered all temporary laws, observing irregularities in the construction of expiring laws continuance acts, making recommendations and emphasising the importance of the Committee for Expired and Expiring Laws.

-The whole act was repealed by section 1 of, and group 2 of part 6 of schedule 1 to, the Statute Law (Repeals) Act 2013.
+The whole act was repealed by section 1 of, and the group 2 of part 6 of the schedule to, the Statute Law (Repeals) Act 2013, which came into force on 31 January 2013.